 3) Give yourself 10 minutes to wake up

 I’m not an advocate of leaping out of bed straight away.
-You might want to have a a cup of coffee or give yourself a leisurely 10 minutes to read a few pages of your book.
-For me, I scroll.
-I lie in bed and check my Pinterest and blog to see how my latest pins have performed.
-I then just have a general scroll to see what’s happening in the world; social media accounts, the news and celebrity gossip.
+You might want to have a a cup of coffee or give yourself a leisurely 10 minutes to read a few pages of your book before you actually get out of bed.

 4) Get some exercise